 Process:

-- Enter competitor URL in Ahrefs/Semrush
+- Enter competitor URL in Ahrefs or Semrush

 - View organic keywords